 Residents and their families are provided with information about the Health and Disability Commissioner's Code of Health and Disability Services Consumers' Rights (the Code) and these are respected.
-Services are provided that support personal privacy, independence, individuality and dignity.
+Services provided support personal privacy, independence, individuality and dignity.
 Staff interact with residents in a respectful manner.